 Amount and Conditions of the Award

-Each recipient will be awarded up to a total of $15,000, including one month’s summer salary.
+Each recipient will be awarded up to $15,000, which can include up to $10,000 summer salary.
 Projects should be designed to start during the summer recess and to be completed by the end of the following academic year.
-Specifically, funds must be expended no later than May 15, 2020.
+Funds must be expended no later than May 15, 2022.

 For any further questions, please email us: firstname.lastname@example.org

 Faculty must submit an online application form.

 Two-page description of the project, including its particular relevance to Formative Education

 Budget: Summer salary is allowed for full-time faculty up to $10,000.
 If requesting summer salary, an additional 8% for fringe benefits must be factored into the budget request.
 If hiring a student, please confirm the typical pay rate in your department or school.